 Stationary Shop: The School Office runs a stationery shop which is open for children to buy items both before school and during the morning break.
 Our current price list is available on the Uniform page under the Parents heading.

-Timetable: The weekly timetable is structured with daily Numeracy and Literacy lessons plus on certain days Topic lessons, PE (Physical Education), ICT (Information & Communication Technology) and French.
+Timetable: The weekly timetable is structured with daily Numeracy and Literacy lessons plus on certain days Science, Topic lessons, PE (Physical Education), ICT (Information & Communication Technology) and French.
 We try to teach as many foundation subjects as we can through topics.
 Literacy is largely linked to our topics and we link Numeracy and Science where we can.
 This helps the children to see where their learning in different subjects fits together.
 Where subjects do not fit into a topic they are taught discretely.
-A topic may have a Rich Learning Outcome that may involve parents.
-Examples include cafés, dances, puppet shows and fashion shows.
-Pupils are issued with a timetable for their class at the beginning of the year.
 Some lessons are not taught by the class teacher but by other teachers who have specialist knowledge of the subject, due to setting arrangements or internal cover for teachers’ Planning, Preparation and Assessment (PPA) time.

 Uniform: Uniform details are given below.
-School jumpers, PE Bags and PE kit can be purchased at any time from our uniform suppliers School Trends and all other items should be readily available from retailers selling standard school clothing.
+School jumpers, PE Bags and PE kit can be purchased at any time from our uniform suppliers PMG Schoolwear and all other items should be readily available from retailers selling standard school clothing.
 Coats should be practical, warm and at the very least shower-proof.
+More details here